sunnykim298/Homepage_Sunny/README.md

   - distinct C, O dynamics across different tasks, suggestive of the task properties
   - regularizing C, O to control the learning curve
-- devising C, O based methods on identifying circuits in a neural network in the mechanistic interpretability sense Besides my main interests, I consistently liked learning about fluids, waves and airplanes too.
+- devising C, O based methods on identifying circuits in a neural network in the mechanistic interpretability sense Besides my main interests, I consistently liked learning about fluids, waves and airplanes too.  <br>

 Some course projects and study notes <br>
 <a href="./adhd_compneuro_vF.pdf" target="_blank" rel="noopener noreferrer">spatial and temporal shapes in ADHD brains</a><br>